d2l-ai/d2l-zh/chapter_recurrent-modern/beam-search_origin.md

 Obviously, exhaustive search.
 What if only computational cost matters?
 Clearly, greedy search.
-A real-world applications usually asks a complicated question, somewhere in between those two extremes.
+A real-world application usually asks a complicated question, somewhere in between those two extremes.